Relativistic slowing down shocks as sources of GRB lag: Simulations

 where $U$ is the downstream plasma velocity close to the shock measured in the upstream plasma rest frame and $B$ is the mean magnetic field close to the shock taken in the downstream plasma rest frame.

 We had to accept a rule in order to get $U(x,t)$ and $B(x,t)$ fields downstream of the shock.
-The rule is that the decelerating shock 'puts the instant fields back' and goes on, but for simplicity its speed is always equal to the speed of light.
+The rule is that the decelerating shock 'puts the instant fields back' and goes on.
+The shock sends the information about its present velocity into DOWN.
+Plasma DOWN changes its magnetic and velocity fields according to the received information.
+For simplicity the speed of the information is always equal to the speed of light.
 The rule yields the fields

 where $\Delta t$ is derived from $\Delta t=x_s(t-\Delta t)-x$ and $x$, $t$ are the distance and the time respectively, $x_s$ is the shock position and all quantities apart from $B(x,t)$ are measured in the upstream plasma rest frame.
+The above formulae are valid for $x_s(t)<x<t$.
+An accelerating particle can not reach $x>t$.

 We were injecting mono-energetic seed particles upstream of the shock with momenta distributed uniformly on the sphere.
 The seed particle density along the shock path was constant.
+The trajectories upstream of the shock were computed in the plasma rest frame also.
 Each particle trajectory was followed using numerical computations until the particle escaped through the free escape boundary placed far downstream from the shock or it reached the time larger than the assumed upper limit.
 When the particle was wandering downstream of the shock its momentum was Lorentz transformed to the respective plasma rest frame at each small step and its trajectory was computed in the frame.

 The initial and final Lorentz factors of the shock were chosen.
 The factors and the equation of motion put the upper limit of time.
 We have divided the wandering time, measured in the upstream plasma rest frame, into ten equal periods.
 The successive time bins are labelled numbers from $0$ to $9$.
 The Lorentz factor range is labelled $\gamma_d=\gamma_i\_\gamma_f$, where $\gamma_i$, $\gamma_f$ are the initial and final Lorentz factors, respectively.
 For example, $\gamma_d=40\_5$ means that we started collecting data at the Lorentz factor of the shock equal to $40$ and stopped at $5$.